spacetelescope/jwst/docs/jwst/master_background/description.rst

   is created from data that had corrections for a uniform source applied to it and hence there's a mismatch relative to the point source data.

-The 2-D background that's initially created from the 1-D master background is essenentially a perfectly calibrated background signal.
+The 2-D background that's initially created from the 1-D master background is essentially a perfectly calibrated background signal.
 However, due to the effects mentioned above, the actual background signal contained within a calibrated point source slit (or IFU image) is not perfect (e.g. it still has the bar shadow effects in it).
 So all of these effects need to be